Foundations Building

 Photo: Wikimedia, CC BY-SA 3.0.

-The Thomas & Mack Center is a multi-purpose arena located on the campus of the University of Nevada, Las Vegas in Paradise, Nevada.
+The Thomas & Mack Center is a multi-purpose arena on the campus of the University of Nevada, Las Vegas in Paradise, Nevada.
 It is home of the UNLV Runnin' Rebels basketball team of the Mountain West Conference.
 Thomas & Mack Center is situated 2,800 feet southwest of Foundations Building.

 National Atomic Testing Museum